 Inventory of homes for sale is still low with no measurable change in sight for the foreseeable future.
 It remains a challenging market, so as a VA buyer, you'll need solid support from your real estate agent and lending team!

-Thanks to the Blue Water Navy Bill, the confusing hassle of calculating the maximum VA home loan limits for each VA borrower is “in the rear-view mirror.”
+Thanks to the Blue Water Navy Bill several years ago, the confusing hassle of calculating the maximum VA home loan limits for each VA borrower is “in the rear-view mirror.”
 That exercise is in the past, at least for now.

 This short video explains everything!